sxs-collaboration/spectre/docs/Tutorials/GettingStarted.md

 The last event that we need to be aware of is `Completion`.
 This ends the simulation when it is run.
 We can see that (as of this writing) the simulation ends after the 100th Slab.

+### Running the executable and visualizing the output

 We are now ready to run the executable.
 We do so using:
 ```